kensanata/just-halberds/Halberts.md

 ## Character Creation

-If you are a gamer, you play a fictional person, your character.
+If you are a player, you play a fictional person, your character.
 We will now create this together.

 First you choose your name, then you roll your attributes.